Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 4. Insert the screenshot into a Word document under the heading that matches the task name:
    - Example: **Task5**, **Task6**, **Task7**, etc.
 5. Answer the reflection questions at the end of the lab.
 6. Convert the Word document to PDF.
-Name the PDF file using your seneca usernmae `yourusername.pdf`.
+Name the PDF file using your Seneca usernmae `yourusername.pdf`.
-7. Submit the PDF file as your final lab submission on Blackbaord.
+7. Submit the PDF file as your final lab submission on Blackboard.

 ---

 # Part A - In-Class Lab (Demonstration Required)

-## Task1 - Variables, Dynamic Typing
+## Task 1 - Variables, Dynamic Typing
-**Objective**: To understand how Python handles variable assignment and dynamic typing.
+**Objective:** To understand how Python handles variable assignment and dynamic typing.

 **Instructions:**
 - Create a file named `task1.py`.